Aaron Groom: Background

 Groom was born in Suva, Fiji.

 Career

 Groom previously played for Canterbury-Bankstown in 2008, and made his début against the Gold Coast Titans in round 10 of the 2008 season.
 Groom was previously with the Manly-Warringah Sea Eagles in the NRL.

-Groom played in the 2008 Rugby League World Cup for Fiji, being named man of the match in the Bati's victory over France.
+Groom played in the 2008 Rugby League World Cup for Fiji, picking up two man of the match awards.

 Groom signed with the Sheffield Eagles for the 2009-2010 seasons but suffered a serious knee injury that limited his appearances in England.

 Groom then went on to play for the Asquith Magpies in the North Sydney-Manly local A Grade competition and joined the North Sydney Bears for the 2013 season, making his first appearance for them in Round 4 against Illawarra.